Maine Black Bears women's ice hockey: Coaches

-Maria Lewis was head coach for the Bears for four seasons, and earned the Hockey East Coach of the Year award in 2012.
-That season, the Bears finished fourth in the Hockey East conference, with an overall record of 17-11-6.
+Maria Lewis served as the head coach for the Bears for four seasons and was named Hockey East Coach of the Year in 2012.
+That season, the Bears finished fourth in the Hockey East conference with an overall record of 17–11–6.
 Prior to taking on the head coach responsibilities at Maine, Lewis was an assistant coach for Mercyhurst Lakers women's ice hockey team, where she twice won the College Hockey Assistant Coach of the year award.
 She was also an assistant coach with the Ohio State Buckeyes and the University of North Dakota Fighting Hawks.

-Dan Lichterman became the third head coach for the Black Bears for the 2007-2008 season and coached for three seasons.
+Dan Lichterman became the third head coach for the Black Bears for the 2007–2008 season and coached for three seasons.
 He left at the end of his first contract, citing the need to support his wife's career.

-Lauren Steblen, associate coach under Guy Perron, stepped in as interim coach in the 2006-2007 season.
-Steblen played defense for the Bears as a college player, and in her senior season, 2000-2001, the team made the Hockey East tournament for the first time.
+Lauren Steblen, associate coach under Guy Perron, stepped in as interim coach in the 2006–2007 season.
+Steblen played defense for the Bears as a college player, and in her senior season, 2000–2001, the team made the Hockey East tournament for the first time.
 After graduating from Maine, she coached the Bemidji State Beavers, in Minnesota.
 At the end of her year as interim head coach, she decided not to pursue the permanent post.

-Guy Perron was hired as the second head coach for the Black Bears.
-A graduate of UM, Perron was a two-time captain for the Black Bears, and tallied a career total of 62 gold and 84 assists for 146 points in 136 games.
-Perron coached the Black Bears to a 17-9-6 season in his second year.
+Guy Perron was hired as the second head coach of the Black Bears.
+A graduate of UM, Perron was a two-time captain for the team and recorded a career total of 62 goals and 84 assists, amassing 146 points in 136 games.
+Perron coached the Black Bears to a 17–9–6 season in his second year.
 He left the following season to be the associate head coach and recruiting director for Maine's men's ice hockey program.
 He later became a scout for the Colorado Avalanche in the NHL.

 Rick Filighera was the inaugural head coach for the Maine Black Bears' program, and oversaw the program for its first seven seasons.
 He came to Maine from a head coaching position with the Rochester Institute of Technology's women's hockey team.
-In 2003-2004, he was the runner up for the Hockey East Coach of the Year award.
+In 2003–2004, he was the runner up for the Hockey East Coach of the Year award.
 After leaving Maine in 1997, he became the head coach for Gilmour Academy in Gates Mills, Ohio.
-As of 2020-2021, he was the head coach for the Cortland Red Dragons, in the Northeast Women's Hockey League.
+As of 2020–2021, he was the head coach for the Cortland Red Dragons, in the Northeast Women's Hockey League.